 The dive shack on Jost van Dyke.

-A place to chill out after too many rum punches
+There’s even a place to chill out after too many rum punches

 From Jost van Dyke we headed up to the Cane Garden Bay where we found an uncomfortable swell refracting around the point.
 We made a quick U-turn and then headed west to the US Virgin Islands and the little resort/party town of Cruz Bay.
 Cruz Bay is a port of entry, so we checked in with U.S. Customs, bringing Moonshadow back into United States territory for the first time since 1996.
 The formalities process was easy and laid back and didn’t even require a visit to the boat by the officials.
 Devoid of a courtesy flag for the first time in 14 years, we headed over to a quiet little anchorage called Nazareth Bay on the island of St. Thomas.